 The 'Flowshare' gas valve assembly is designed to pass the correct quantity of gas at the nominal inlet pressure of 20mbar and a maximum inlet pressure of 25mbar.

-Refer to Figure No. 1 to find the gas pressure for the boiler being fired.
+Refer to Figure No. 1 to find low fire/start and high fire gas pressures for the boiler being fired.

 Fit a manometer (suitable for 30mbar) onto gas manifold pressure tapping point.